aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Export Media Files to HTML**
-Using Aspose.Slides for Java, you can export media files this way:
+Using title: Aspose.Slides for Android via Java, you can export media files this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 1. Get a reference to the slide.